StevenBlack/vocab/million-dollar-words.md

 ### maladroit
 This word has several meanings, none of them complimentary.
 It means physically awkward or clumsy, as well as verbally awkward in the sense of tactless.
-Though the word comes from the French, it's been anglicized to be pronounced MAL-AH- DROYT.

 ### malapropism
 The confusion of similar-sounding words, usually with ridiculous results.
 "Beware the ideas of March."
 "It's not the heat; it's the humility."
-Pronounced MAL-AH-PROP-ISM.

 ### malfeasance